VLOOKUP with TRUE

 This time we have got the result as 10.
-You must be wondering for the number 14 which doesn’t exist in the table array how did this parameter have returned 10 as the result.
+You must be wondering about the number 14, which doesn’t exist in the table array.
+How did this parameter has returned 10 as a result?

 Let me explain to you the result for you.

-We have set the range lookup argument as TRUE so it finds the closest match for the lookup value provided (14).
+We have set the range lookup argument is TRUE, so it finds the closest match for the lookup value provided (14).

-Because we have changed the current lesser value more than the lookup it has returned previous lesser value i.e. 8.
+Because we have changed the current lesser value more than the lookup, it has returned the previous lesser value, i.e., 8.

 VLOOKUP TRUE as Alternative to IF Condition

-We have two tables here, “Sales Table” and “Incentive %” Table”.
-For “Sales Table” we need to arrive incentive % based on the revenue generated by each employee, to calculate incentive % we have below criteria’s.
+We have two tables here, “Sales Table” and “Incentive %” Table.”
+For “Sales Table,” we need to arrive at incentive % based on the revenue generated by each employee.
+To calculate incentive %, we have the below criteria.

-So we have four criteria to satisfy, in these cases, we use typical IF conditions to arrive incentive %, but now see how we can use VLOOKUP arrive incentive %.
+So we have four criteria to satisfy.
+In these cases, we use typical IF conditions to arrive at incentive %, but now see how we can use VLOOKUP arrive at incentive %.

-There you go we have our incentive % against revenue generated by each employee.
+There you go.
+We have our incentive % against the revenue generated by each employee.
 Let me explain to you how this works.

 - This says between 0 to 20000 incentive % is 5%.